-- Preschool will participate in early out Wednesdays per district calendar. - o 4 year old preschool participates in 2 hour early dismissal; dismissing at 12:30pm. - o 3 year old preschool schedule does not change for early dismissal Wednesday's.
+- Preschool will participate in early out Wednesdays per district calendar. - 4 year old preschool participates in 2 hour early dismissal; dismissing at 12:30pm. - 3 year old preschool remains the same time on Early Out Wednesdays.

 Breakfast and lunch are served daily for both programs.
 Both meals are provided free for all students through Nutrition grants.